Family Law Overview

 Guardianship

 When a child's parents are incapable of taking proper care of their children, whether due to death, incapacity, incarceration, drug abuse, neglect or other reasons, a legal guardianship may be appropriate and necessary to care for the child's physical and financial well-being.
-We help grandparents, older siblings, aunts and uncles, de facto parents and other interested caregivers become legal guardians of the person and estate of children in need of care for their safety and happiness.
+In other cases, although the parents are now stable, the child has been raised in another home for many years, and a change in placement would be traumatic.
+We help grandparents, older siblings, aunts and uncles, de facto parents and other interested caregivers become legal guardians of the person and estate of children where a guardianship is best suited to protect their safety and happiness.

 Same-Sex Couples: Custody & Family Law